truecharts/website/docs/manual/FAQ.md

 Some upstream **containers** use `latest` tags or poor versioning schemes so updates aren't always clear if they contain breaking changes.
 Be sure to check the **changelog** for each chart before updating.

-## How do I tell that this update is a Major and potentially breaking change?
+## How do I tell that this update is a major and potentially breaking change?

 You should always check **BOTH** `chart` version **AND** `container` version.
 As both could have breaking changes on major updates independently.